Succession Planting Part III: Take Cover

 The most simple hoop house:

-- For every 4’ of linear length, you need 1 10’ long 1” PVC pipe (hoop) cut to 9’ long so the 10’ painter’s tarp has overhang to weigh down and secure
+For every 4’ of linear length, you need 1 10’ long 1/2” PVC pipe (schedule 40) (hoop) cut to 9’ long so the 10’ painter’s tarp has overhang to weigh down and secure

 My seasoned and free advice is don’t make them too long.
 My recommendation is not longer than 20 feet in length.
 We made a 35 foot long hoop last year, and on a windy, spring day during a downpour, I had to run outside and tie it back down; it had become a kite and was about to blow away into my neighbor’s yard.
 It wasn’t easy to wrangle back down, and I don’t recommend you push it with this.
 Keep it small and manageable.
 That’s what we are now doing.